mc.roleplayhub.com

 2. Karakura Hospital

 Once thrown at the back of the Business Park, Karakura Hospital stands tall today in front of the business park, where it is the first building in sight from the plaza.
-The new hospital includes a new clinic, an ambulance hub, Happy Pills; a pharmacy, and other rooms and facilities that are required from a hospital.
+The new hospital includes a new clinic, an ambulance hub, Happy Pills; a pharmacy, and other rooms and facilities that are required of a hospital.
 Doctors and nurses can be seen running past in emergency situations, while patients can enjoy the roof where a Sakura tree is located.
 Engraved on it is the name of all past and current directors of the hospital.
 Its current director is Rokku Heddo of the Monogatarihito Heddo Clan, who is infamous for running the hospital the way it is right now.
 Despite that, the hospital remains strong in his reign, unlike other reigns.
 Two new divisions were recently added: the paramedics, emergency responders who answer calls immediately to assist in medical aid, and the veterinarians, tasked with assisting and aiding animals.

 3. Karakura Police Department

 The Karakura Police Department or Station is located in Kaigan Karakura and is an epicentre for all law enforcement on the island and the only one of its kind.
 It is currently led by Sasha Vasylenko, the former DSI of the detective department.
 In February of 2024, the building was rebuilt to fit in with the newer architecture of Business Park.
-Within can be found a main lobby, questioning rooms, jail cells, visitation rooms, and other facilities that one is prohibited to speak of.
+Within can be found a main lobby, questioning rooms, jail cells, visitation rooms, and other facilities that one is prohibited from speaking of.
 The only way to truly know what occurs behind the doors of the station is by being a cop yourself.

 4. Karakura High School and Community College